Excel Functions Tutorials

 - #2 – Slicer in Pivot Table

 - #3 – Add a Slicer to two Pivot Tables

 - #4 – Adjust Slicer to Fit your Window

-Slicer is nothing but a visual or graphical filter option for a table.
-Slicers can control your table of contents with just a click of the button.
-In our early example in this article, we have seen the option of FILTER the data by clicking on the drop-down list of the required column.
+In our early article, we saw option of FILTER the data by clicking on the drop-down list of the required column.
 But Slicers will give you visual filter options to filter out the specific data.

 Slicers can be added to two kinds of data in excel.
 If you are using excel 2010 you can add a slicer to only to your pivot table but if you are using excel 2013 and later version you can add slicers to both your pivot table and regular tables.

 #1 – How to Add Slicer to Your Regular Excel Table?